AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 The cardinality of a set is a generalization of the concept of

-symbol " alef ", which is the first
+the symbol "alef", which is the first

 letter of the Hebrew alphabet, which can be written in the Greek

-transcription with a similar character " c
+transcription with a similar character "c"

-available in standard fonts).
+standard fonts).

 The most basic example of an infinite set

-integers 1,2,3,4, ......).
-More generally, every set whose
+(positive integers 1,2,3,4, ......).
+More generally, every set

-is called "alef 0 " or c 0 .
+cardinality is called "alef 0" or c0 .

-numbers, as these can be expressed as fractions, where both
+countable, because they can be expressed as fractions, where both

 numerator and denominator are integers; such fractions can then